 Does your use of time reflect your values?
-Our modules on managing your time at university are thorough and will help you create a customized plan for yourself with a series of activities, self-reflection and tools.
-Scroll down for a list of time management modules and resources.
+Our modules on managing your time at university will help you create a customized plan for yourself through a series of activities, self-reflection questions, and tools.
+Scroll down for a list of time management modules and resources!

 Looking for something short and sweet?
-Read our quick tips for undergraduate students.
+Scroll down for some quick tips for time management.

 Are you a graduate student?
-Look at the “Managing your time at graduate school” module, or read our quick tips for graduate students.
+Try our “Managing your time at graduate school” module, or read our quick tips for graduate students below.

-Looking for the infamous weekly and study schedule templates?
-Check out “Schedule Templates” below, or download them as PDFs here:
+Looking for the weekly and study schedule templates?
+Check out “Schedule Templates” below to learn more about the process, or download the templates as PDFs here:

 Managing your time as an undergraduate.